Jeremias215/Jeremias215/README.md

 ## Projects

-[Kali Linux Vulnerability Management with OpenVAS]
+Project Name: [Kali Linux Vulnerability Management with OpenVAS]

 Objective:
 To identify and prioritize vulnerabilities on a Kali Linux system using OpenVAS (Greenbone Vulnerability Management) and demonstrate vulnerability management techniques.